When to plant Garlic in Simpson County, KY

 Simpson County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 6 and first fall frost is October 29.

-Simpson County County sits in USDA Zone 7a.
+Simpson County sits in USDA Zone 7a.
 Garlic grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Garlic grow in Simpson County County's climate?
+Can Garlic grow in Simpson County's climate?

 Your Simpson County Garden Planner — Free